Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

-While these techniques recover quasi-Gaussian distributions close to their maximum, with $\fNL$-type corrections, they also reveal the existence of systematic exponential tails~\cite{Pattison:2017mbe, Ezquiaga:2019ftu, Vennin:2020kng, Figueroa:2020jkf,Ando:2020fjm,Pattison:2021oen,Rigopoulos:2021nhv,Tada:2021zzj}, which strongly deviate from the Gaussian profile.
-More precisely, it is shown that the distribution function of the first-passage time $\mathcal{N}$ can be expanded as $P(\mathcal{N}) = \sum_{n\geq 0} a_n(\bm{\Phi}) \ee^{-\Lambda_n \mathcal{N}}$, in which $\Lambda_n$ are the eigenvalues of the adjoint Fokker-Planck operator associated with the stochastic problem under consideration, and $ a_n(\bm{\Phi})$ are coefficients that depend on the initial configuration in field space (here denoted as $\bm{\Phi}$).
-Far on the tail, the smallest eigen-value dominates, $P(\mathcal{N})\propto \ee^{-\Lambda_0 \mathcal{N}}$, which implies that large perturbations are much more likely than what a Gaussian behaviour, $P_\text{G}\propto \ee^{-\Lambda\mathcal{N}^2}$, would suggest.
+While these techniques recover quasi-Gaussian distributions close to their maximum, with $\fNL$-type corrections, they also reveal the existence of systematic exponential tails~\cite{Pattison:2017mbe, Ezquiaga:2019ftu, Vennin:2020kng, Figueroa:2020jkf, Ando:2020fjm, Pattison:2021oen, Rigopoulos:2021nhv, Tada:2021zzj}, which strongly deviate from the Gaussian profile (such heavy tails were also found in \Refs{Panagopoulos:2019ail, Achucarro:2021pdh, Kuhnel:2021yic, Cai:2022erk} using different methods).
+More precisely, the distribution function of the first-passage time $\mathcal{N}$ can be expanded as $P(\mathcal{N}) = \sum_{n\geq 0} a_n(\bm{\Phi}) \ee^{-\Lambda_n \mathcal{N}}$, in which $\Lambda_n$ are the eigenvalues of the adjoint Fokker-Planck operator associated with the stochastic problem under consideration, and $ a_n(\bm{\Phi})$ are coefficients that depend on the initial configuration in field space (here denoted as $\bm{\Phi}$).
+Far on the tail, the smallest eigen-value dominates, $P(\mathcal{N})\propto \ee^{-\Lambda_0 \mathcal{N}}$, which implies that large perturbations are much more likely than what a Gaussian behavior, $P_\mathrm{G}\propto \ee^{-\Lambda\mathcal{N}^2}$, would suggest.
 In practice, these exponential tails are more important in models where quantum diffusion dominates at some stages of the inflationary dynamics (leading to smaller values of $\Lambda_0$, hence heavier tails).
 Depending on the time at which this happens, they affect structures at different scales.
 If the fluctuations are large enough, they may even collapse into black holes upon horizon re-entry after inflation.
 This is why non-Gaussian tails have been mostly studied in the context of primordial-black-hole production (see \eg \Refs{Clesse:2015wea, Kawasaki:2015ppx,Pattison:2017mbe, Ezquiaga:2018gbw, Biagetti:2018pjj,Figueroa:2020jkf,Pattison:2021oen,Figueroa:2021zah,Kitajima:2021fpq,Tada:2021zzj}).